conan-io/docs/migrating_to_2.0/config_files.rst

     os = {{ a }}

-The ``.jinja`` extension int he profile nameis necessary in 1.X, but it will not be necessary in 2.0
+The ``.jinja`` extension in the profile name is necessary in 1.X but will not be necessary in 2.0

 conan.conf